-Canada’s Competition Bureau is advising consumers to check the fine print of rebate offers to ensure they are getting the deal they think they are.
+Canada’s Competition Bureau advises consumers to check the fine print of rebate offers to ensure they get the deal they expect.

 The Bureau advises that before making a purchase, consumers should always read the terms and conditions that accompany a rebate offer, in order to determine whether: